paullundwall/paullundwall.github.io/_articles/second-post.markdown

 We have had a few passages from the Homeric epics as well as some from ancient tragedies to translate in Greek class, but we did not have the time to tackle the subject of metre, recitation, and the general music of Greek poetry.
 I decided to learn about it on my own, and I will be attempting to compare it to English and French poetry, with which I am more familiar.

 Poetry is an art of creation, and is founded on language.
 The poet's work is to effectively use the language and its specific characteristics to give an impression, convey an emotion, etc. Therefore he needs to make use of the language's musicality.
-French, English, and Ancient Greek differ immensely in terms of music.
+French, English, and Ancient Greek differ immensely in terms of this music.

-French has what we call a rhythmical metre, meaning that the length of a poetic line is determined simply by the number of syllables in it.
+French has what is known as a rhythmical metre, meaning that the length of a poetic line is determined simply by the number of syllables in it.
 Typically, they are 8, 10, or 12 syllables long.
 That is a very unsophisticated way to use rhythm, so French poetry makes up for it with rhyme, with a whole system of poor, sufficient, and rich rhymes.

 A rhyme is poor when both rhyming words only have one common sound, like bee and tree.
 A rhyme is sufficient when both words have two common sounds, like tree and free.